North Korea–Russia relations: Russo-Ukrainian war

 In September 2023, Kim Jong Un visited Russia in his first foreign trip since 2019.
 The meeting lasted over four hours at the Vostochny Cosmodrome in the Amur Oblast, and was described as underpinning how the two countries' interests are aligning.
 Putin is widely suspected to be seeking North Korea's large stockpiles of aging ammunition and rockets from the Soviet era.
 During the meeting, Kim once again gave his support for Russia's “sacred fight” against the west, expressing his “...support for all the measures taken by the Russian government, and [he] takes this opportunity again to affirm that [he] will always be with Russia."
 When asked if Russia would help North Korea build satellites, presumably in return for ammunition, Putin said “that’s why [they] came here."
 Kim's trip to Russia was followed by a visit by Russian foreign minister Sergey Lavrov to Pyongyang in October, where he met with Kim.
-In March 2024, Russia vetoed a United Nations Security Council resolution that otherwise received 13 supports and 1 abstention that would have renewed the mandate of the Panel of Experts that monitor sanctions compliance.
+In March 2024, Russia vetoed a United Nations Security Council resolution that otherwise received 13 supports (France, United Kingdom, United States, Ecuador, Japan, Malta, Mozambique, Switzerland, Algeria, Guyana, South Korea, Sierra Leone and Slovenia) and 1 abstention (China) that would have renewed the mandate of the Panel of Experts that monitor sanctions compliance.

 In June 2024, President Vladimir Putin visited North Korea for the first time since 2000, meeting with North Korean leader Kim Jong Un in Pyongyang.
 Putin expressed appreciation for North Korea's support of Russia's military actions in Ukraine and emphasized their mutual opposition to Western ambitions, while Kim Jong Un expressed "full support" for Russia's war in Ukraine and pledged stronger strategic ties with Moscow.
 The visit included several top Russian officials, and a number of agreements were signed, including the North Korean–Russian Treaty on Comprehensive Strategic Partnership.
 The partnership agreement pledged mutual aid and strengthening cooperation in security, trade, and cultural ties, including a mutual defence clause.
 This agreement signifies the closest Russia-North Korea relationship since the Soviet Union, with North Korea supporting Russia's actions in Ukraine and plans for military cooperation.
 In November 2024, Russia and North Korea formalized the agreement.

 In November 2024, Kim Jong Un met with Russian Minister of Natural Resources Alexander Kozlov in Pyongyang to discuss expanding cooperation in trade, science, and technology.
 The meeting, part of the 11th intergovernmental cooperation committee, highlighted the growing ties between the two nations following a mutual defense pact signed in June 2024.
-On 27 February 2025, Russian President Vladimir Putin met in Moscow with Ri Hi Yong, a senior North Korean official and Politburo member, to discuss bilateral ties.
+In February 2025, Ri Hi Yong, a senior North Korean official and Politburo member, visited Russia, where he met with Vladimir Yakushev to sign a protocol on inter-party cooperation between United Russia and the Workers' Party of Korea.
+Ri also met with Russian President Vladimir Putin on 27 February to discuss ties.
 North Korea's KCNA reported that Putin praised Pyongyang's support for Russia and highlighted 2024 as a pivotal year for their relationship.